-Upon matriculation, all first-year students and new transfers are separated into two groups:
+Upon matriculation, all new first-year and transfer students are separated into two groups:

-- Group I — Fall: must take a FWIS course in the fall semester of the matriculation year
+- Group I — Fall: must take a FWIS course in the fall semester of their matriculation year

-- Group II — Spring: must take a FWIS course in the spring semester of the matriculation year
+- Group II — Spring: must take a FWIS course in the spring semester of their matriculation year

-FWIS registration is a lottery system: students select and rank two FWIS courses that interest them.
-If a student’s FWIS preferences cannot be accommodated, s/he will be assigned automatically to a FWIS that has an open seat and does not create a schedule conflict.
+FWIS registration is a lottery system: Students select and rank two FWIS courses that interest them.
+If students' FWIS preferences cannot be accommodated, they will be assigned automatically to a FWIS that has an open seat and does not create a schedule conflict.

-Students are allowed to switch sections during the first two weeks of classes via the hard copy Special Registration Form, submitted in person at the Office of the Registrar.
-The instructors' signatures are not required.
-The Registrar is unable to process the “drop/add” if a course conflict is introduced, or if the FWIS to be added is already fully enrolled (15 students).
+Students are allowed to switch FWIS sections during the first two weeks of classes via the hard copy Special Registration Form, submitted in person at the Office of the Registrar.
+As long as the selected course is not full, the instructors' signatures are not required.
+However, the registrar is unable to process the drop/add request if a course conflict is introduced or if the FWIS to be added is already full (15 students).